 Forecast for Central and Eastern Nebraska

-TONIGHT: Mostly cloudy with a 40% chance of showers and thunderstorms.
-Lows in the mid to upper 60s.
-Southeast winds at 5 to 15 mph.
+SATURDAY NIGHT: Mostly cloudy with a 20% chance of freezing rain, sleet or snow.
+Lows in the upper teens to low 20s.
+Northeast winds at 5 to 10 mph.

 Click Here for All the Links to Follow the Weather Team on Facebook, Twitter and Google Plus

 Nebraska Weather Network's Winter Weather Special - Watch a Replay